seamplex/feenox/doc/tutorials/000-setup/README.markdown

 $
 ```

-It should be noted that depending on the version of the base opearating
+It should be noted that depending on the version of the base operating
 system, the Gmsh version in the `apt` repository might be old enough so
 as to fail with the examples provided in the tutorials, that are based
 on recent Gmsh versions.
 If this is the case, as with FeenoX above, you